All registered qualifying patients must notify the Massachusetts Department of Public Health:

-Patients are responsible for keeping their medical cannabis fully safe and secure.
+Individuals are responsible for keeping their medical cannabis fully safe and secure.
 Medical cannabis can be an attractant to the curious and inquisitive, including children and young adults.
 Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical cannabis.

-In the event, you suspect or learn that your medical cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.
+In the event, you suspect or learn that your cannabis has been stolen or misappropriated or is the subject of any illicit activity, contact your local law enforcement immediately.

-To keep your medical cannabis secure:
+To keep your medical cannabis secure

 - Store cannabis in its original tamper-evident container.

 - Do not remove the label from the container.

 - Keep it in a secure area, away from children.